Intility/vscode-backstage/README.md

 ## Getting started with the extension

+[Install the extension from the marketplace](https://marketplace.visualstudio.com/items?itemName=Intility.vscode-backstage) or by searching for "backstage" in the extension tab directly inside VSCode.
 Snippets are triggered in yaml files with the following keyword "`kind: <Entity>`"

 ## Release Notes